 5) Monitor results.
 Any process improvement has to be followed by monitoring.
 If the issue continues to persist, meaning, you continuously get people complaining about the same problem, then go back to understanding the root of the problem and continue to try different solutions until you resolve it.

 6) Use Google.
 Many owners “get stuck” on Yelp reviews, but they forget about Google Reviews.
-Many more people have Google accounts (gmail accounts) and therefore it’s easier for people to submit Google reviews.
+Many more people have Google accounts (Gmail accounts) and therefore it’s easier for people to submit Google reviews.
 Google reviews show up next to your business listing after a local search and can improve click-through-rate (CTR) of your listing.
 Also, we conducted a consumer survey of 545 people and found that more people chose Google as the Top Review Site as more influential than Yelp.

 7) Continue to gather reviews – both on Yelp and on Google.
 Make sure there is a link from your site to both of your business pages (Yelp and Google).
-You can also hand out business cards with the URL of your business page on Yelp and Google, that create awareness of your Yelp and Google pages.
+You can also hand out business cards with the URL of your business page on Yelp and Google, which create awareness of your Yelp and Google pages.

 You can also read more about managing bad reviews here.

-The reality is that, online reviews are becoming more and more important to people.
-Reviews are being read not only by potential clients, but also by potential employees and even by potential investors.
+The reality is that online reviews are becoming more and more important to people.
+Reviews are being read not only by potential clients but also by potential employees and even by potential investors.

 Read more about how reviews can help your business grow!